zKirinz/react-starter-template/README.md

 Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
 At this point you’re on your own.

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-### `yarn format`

-Find and format files.
-You can specify what kinds of files you want to format or exclude any files, etc... in **package.json** scripts.

-**Note: When you use `git commit`, [Husky](https://typicode.github.io/husky/#/) will automatically format and fix your code if possible.
-If it fails to fix it, an error will occur to stop the commit.
-You can also change the rules of format in `.prettierrc.json` file**.

-### `yarn prepare`

-This script will run automatically so as to setup [Husky](https://typicode.github.io/husky/#/) when you install or add packages.

 ## Learn More